JakobMatz/PasswordSafeXAML/README.md

 ### Starting the project
-After the project is cloned, it can be built and edited by opening the File "PasswordSafeXAML.sln" in the main Git Directory.
+After the project is cloned, it can be built and edited by opening the File "PasswordSafeXAML.sln" in the main Git directory.
 To start the project no additional software or databases are needed, the project should run as-is.

 ### Maintenance